 2. The supplies should be stored inside a backpack or duffle bag, so they are easy to grab and go should evacuation be required.
-The key here is to be able to get it immediately during a disaster and to carry it around with you if you have to.
+The key here is to get it immediately during a disaster and carry it around with you if you have to.

 4. Bottled water can be stored for long periods and should be purchased and stored with your food.
 It is easy to carry and safe.
 Plan 1 gallon of water per day per person at minimum for drinking.
 In hot and humid conditions such as after a hurricane, water needs will increase due to perspiration.
 This does not include water for cooking or hygiene.
 Additional water should be stored for those purposes, in addition to the supply for drinking.

 5. A 3-day supply of nonperishable foods should be in the kit for each person.
 Note that you can get by with less food in a survival situation.
 But water is an absolute necessity.
 If storage space is a concern you can purchase freeze-dried foods which can be reconstituted with water.
 Don’t forget energy foods such as fruits or nuts which can help boost you if you are expending lots of energy trying to survive.

 6. First aid supplies are important.
 You can purchase a basic first aid kit or put one together yourself.
 Whichever you choose, it should include bandages, gauze, tape, tweezers and scissors, antiseptic wipes, and liquid antiseptic soap for cleaning wounds.
 You might want to include basic over-the-counter medications such as ibuprofen, nausea, and anti-diarrheal drugs.
 Also, make sure any prescription medications you require are easy to grab and throw into the kit.

 7. Personal sanitation items including toilet paper, trash bags, and any personal hygiene items such as shampoo, toothpaste, and toothbrush.